GSA/travel-project-report/README.md

 # travel-project-report
 This code transforms all travel data into appropriate views for analysis.
-There is  currently three views that can be downloaded.
+There are currently three views that can be downloaded.

 **by_quarter:** This data is aggregated by quarter.
 It mergges on consumer level travel data by DOT and merged on award data by city-pairs